Himalayan long-eared bat

 The Himalayan long-eared bat (Plecotus homochrous), also known as Hodgson's long-eared bat, is a species of bat in the family Vespertilionidae.
 It is ranges from the Indian subcontinent east to China and south to Vietnam.

 Taxonomy

 It was previously considered a subspecies of P. auritus.
 It was raised to species level by Spitzenberger.

 Habitat and distribution

 The species is found in India, Pakistan, and Nepal, from Murree in Pakistan through Nepal up until Darjeeling in India.
 It is also known from China and Vietnam.
 It inhabits the montane and steppe forests of the Himalayas, from 2,000 to 3,938 meters above sea level.

 Conservation

 The species is assessed as data-deficient by the IUCN due to lack of information about it.
-It has a range of over 20,000 sq. km, but could inhabit only 2,000 sq. km of those.
+It has a range of over 20,000 km2, but could inhabit only 2,000 km2 of those.